amna0x/amna0x/README.md

 ---

 ## ✨ Overview
-I am a computer science undergraduate with a strong interest in **artificial intelligence, machine learning, cybersecurity, and computer systems**.
+I am a computer science undergraduate with a strong interest in **AI, ML, cybersecurity, and systems**.
-My focus is on developing **deep conceptual understanding**, complemented by carefully designed projects that prioritize **efficiency, maintainability, and correctness**.
+I focus on **deep conceptual understanding** and building projects that prioritize **efficiency, maintainability, and correctness**.

-I value clean abstractions, thoughtful design, and learning systems from the ground up.

 ---